nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 1. The Main entry point is a static method.
 That means instantiation is not required for entry.
 Other methods that App needs might need to be non-static, so take that into consideration when building a console app.
 1. In hindsight it would have been better to do more design planning for this project, and the general flow would have been better.
 For example, a better naming scheme for methods, and the order the methods needed to be called, and when the app would exit, would have been better designed.
 1. Exception handling was, exceptional, in the busy sort of sense.
 If I was to do this again I would try to track exception handling paths better so they were easier to track and manage during dev and test cycles.
-1. Building the app to run in IntelliJ IDEA is different than producing Artifacts (JAR files and errata) for execution outside of the IDE.
+1. Building the app to run in IntelliJ IDEA is different than producing Artifacts (JAR files and etc) for executing in a shell or terminal environment.
 1. Gradle is a different beast.
 It is easy to forget the requirements to get initialize, build, test, and run a project properly.
 Review notes in bitmap-transformer and other places to get through these challenges.
 1. Working with graphics is complex.
 Lots of math can be involved, and the existing Libraries in Java are not documented to my liking.
 At least docs existed and it was good that I found some example usages online and leveraged that code, then refactored it to apply to this project.
 1. A good hands-on test is to re-use the same file over-and-over when reading and writing files.
 Running Bitmap Transformer JAR against a bitmap file multiple times would fail after 1-2 transformations.
 Not sure why, and don't plan to persue it at this time, but this is something that could happen on other projects where file Create, Read, and Update operations are performed.